 Transition to Teaching

-In order to be eligible to participate in an Elementary or Secondary TTT Program, a person must meet one of the following entrance qualifications:
+In order to be eligible to participate in Secondary TTT Program, a person must meet one of the following entrance qualifications:

 (A) A bachelor's or the equivalent with a grade point average (GPA) of 3.0 on a 4.0 scale at the time of graduation from an accredited institution of higher education in a related subject area that the person intends to teach.
 (Coursework may not be taken or repeated after earning the degree in order to raise the overall GPA.)